ashokgit/WhisperTimestampedFastAPI/README.md

 [![Python](https://img.shields.io/badge/Python-3.10+-blue?logo=python)](https://www.python.org/)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-A production-ready, cross-platform Docker microservice for speech-to-text transcription with precise timestamps using [whisper-timestamped](https://github.com/linto-ai/whisper-timestamped).
+A production-ready, cross-platform Docker microservice for speech-to-text transcription with precise timestamps, powered by [whisper-timestamped](https://github.com/linto-ai/whisper-timestamped).
+This project wraps the excellent whisper-timestamped library in a FastAPI service, making it easy to deploy and integrate into your applications.
 Perfect for building AI-powered applications that need accurate speech recognition with word-level timing information.

 ## ✨ Features